uber/neuropod/docs/cppguide.md

     - Note: this should be 64 byte aligned
 - A deleter function

-This deleter function is called once Neuropods (and the underlying libraries) are done using this data.
+This deleter function is called once Neuropod (and the underlying libraries) are done using this data.
 Until this function is called, it is not safe to deallocate the data.

 It is very important to pass in a correct deleter to make sure the memory doesn't get prematurely deallocated.
 Some examples are below.